IntelligentVoice/smart-transcript-builder/README.md

 Go back to the command line to see confirmation that your files have been successfully created

 The html files are saved in the same path directory as this application inside a folder name 'html'

+There are plans to create a frontend interface to move the user selection of documents away from the command line.